Barnett's Fort |

 (1756 - unknown), Union Deposit

-Originally known as the Blue Ball Tavern, or "Ye Olde Tavern", The Union Canal House was connected to the fort by a tunnel, which still runs under Hanover Street.
+Originally known as the Blue Ball Tavern, or "Ye Olde Tavern" (1751), the Union Canal House restaurant, at 107 South Hanover Street, was supposedly connected to an otherwise unnamed fort on Swatara Creek by an underground tunnel, which still runs under Hanover Street.
 The fort itself no longer exists.
 The tavern was the home of Samuel Bloem at the time.

 Swatara Creek Forts